Theo-D/holbertonschool-printf/README.md

 We are not allowed to use global variables
 No more than 5 functions per file
 Allowed editors : vi, vim, emacs
-https://www.bing.com/rp/zYRmeqAEd4Z0yDRz8nuL0syHMEI.svgAll the files should end with a new line
 The main.c in the project are shown as examples, they can be used to test functions
 Push the header file
 All the header files should be include guarded